 In 2017, The truth behind First Nation’s People’s ‘settlement’ history, has been largely suppressed from the Australian people.
-Although history cannot deny, Australia’s First Nation’s People’s, are the longest living culture on earth; in 2017, it’s ‘just’ the 50th year, this ancient nation were counted as a people, and given Australian Constitutional acknowledgement, after the removal of the Terra Nullius lie.
+Although history cannot deny, Australia’s First Nation’s People’s, are the longest living culture on earth.
+In 2017, this is ‘just’ the 50th year, in which this ancient indigenous nation have been counted as a people, under Australian Constitutional law.
+Only after One hundred and fifty years of colonial rule, the Australian First Nation’s People were finally given Australian Constitutional acknowledgement, after the removal of the- Terra Nullius fiction

 Although the dark twisted and evil history allowed atrocities to occur; the long wade through the layers of deception, have now drawn to a close, for all who wish know the truth, let them know the truth.